• About TTT

 1. Inner Space Caverns

-Georgetown in the Texas Hill Country, right up the road from Austin, is home to Inner Space Caverns.
-My grandson and I visited this cave a couple of years ago and what I remember most was these two siblings with their grandparents asking the tour guide question after question.
-It was a little annoying, but the tour guide kept his cool and answered all their silly questions.
+Georgetown, in Central Texas, right up the road from Austin, is home to Inner Space Caverns.
+My grandson and I visited this cave a couple of years ago, and what I remember most was these two siblings with their grandparents asking the tour guide question after question.
+It was a bit annoying, but the tour guide kept his cool and answered all their silly questions.
 So we had a few laughs about that.
-The second thing I remember and appreciated was that the cave was not humid like some I’ve been in, so it was much easier to breathe.

 2. The Cave Without A Name

 After your cave tour, there are hiking trails, outdoor games, and a sluicing machine to do right outside.
 I had no idea mining for fossils is also called sluicing.
-But, if you like mining for gold, as they say, make plans to visit this cave and go sluicing as I did.
+But, if you like mining for gold, as they say, plan to visit this cave and go sluicing as I did.
 My sluicing bag was full of crystals and beautiful rock formations that started my rock collection at home.

 3. Cascade Caverns